vicaleram/DSPS/HW1/githubCreateRepoCmds.md

 git pull
 ```

-Edit the file removing the lines starting with \>\>, \<\<, and ==, and decide what you want the file to look like to solve the conflict.
-I will use the editor _emacs_, but you can use whatever you like to edit the file (e.g. jupyter, or the mac text editor or whatever)
+Edit the file removing the lines starting with \>\>, \<\<, and ==, and decide what you want the file to look like to solve the conflict. *I will use the editor _emacs_, but you can use whatever you like to edit the file (e.g. jupyter, aubplime, or the mac text editor, or really whatever)

 ```
 emacs myfirstfile.txt